It takes a special kind of player to step in front of the cage and play goalie in lacrosse.

 REQUIRED PROTECTIVE GEAR

 One of the most important pieces of equipment is a helmet.
-Goalie helmets are required for both women and men, and in men’s lacrosse, it’s nearly the same design that attackers, midfielders and defenders wear.
+Goalies in men’s and women’s leagues must both wear helmets, and in men’s lacrosse, it’s nearly the same design that attackers, midfielders and defenders wear.
 The only difference is the addition of a throat guard that attaches to the bottom of the helmet to help protect the neck area.

 Don’t forget to protect your teeth, too!
 Every player on the field must wear a mouthguard.

-A chest protector is also required, and can help protect your upper body from the lacrosse balls that are hurled toward you.
+Lacrosse goalies must also wear a chest protector.
 They are designed to offer protection for your chest, ribs, stomach and shoulders, while still allowing full range of motion.
 You can even get a stomach pad or armor for the arms that attaches to the chest protector for added protection.

 In addition, a goalie’s gloves are different than what other players wear on the field.
 That’s because they offer added padding to protect the top of your hands while also helping to improve the grip you have on your stick.
 When purchasing a pair, make sure they fit snug to your fingertips.